On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Main Results

 Here we briefly compare our proposed WGAN solutions with the results for the LQG setting in \cite[Theorem 1]{Tse20}.
 Unlike \cite{Tse20}, our results can deal with non-Gaussian data distribution.
 Moreover, we can recover the result in \cite{Tse20} when $q=2,d=1$.
 Indeed, if $X\sim\mathcal{N}(0,\sigma^2)$, by looking into \eqref{eq_W2thetaOpt1}, we have $ \Phi^{-1}(F_\mu (X))= \Phi^{-1}(\Phi(X/\sigma))= X/\sigma. $ Plugging this into our solution in \eqref{eq_W2thetaOpt1} shows that $\theta_1^*=0$ and $\theta_2^*=\mathbb{E}[X\frac{X}{\sigma}]=\sigma$, coinciding with the result in \cite{Tse20} for $d=r=1$.
-We emphasize that neither of our and the results in \cite{Tse20} subsume the other as a special case as \cite{Tse20} considers general dimension $d$ while our work is not restricted to Gaussian data distribution.
+We emphasize that neither our results nor those in \cite{Tse20} subsume the other as a special case, as \cite{Tse20} considers general dimension $d$ while our work is not restricted to Gaussian data distribution.
 Since WGAN output is already Gaussian $\Theta Z\sim\mathcal{N}(0,\mathbf{K}')$, it is shown in \cite[Theorem 1]{Tse20} that for this benchmark, the optimal WGAN solution happens to be the $r$-PCA solution of Gaussian $X$.
-That is, optimal generator matrix $\Theta$ fulfills that $\mathbf{K}'=\Theta\Theta^T$ is a rank $r$ matrix and $\mathbf{K}'$ and $\mathbf{K}$ share the same largest $r$ eigenvalues and the corresponding eigenvectors.
+That is, the optimal generator matrix $\Theta$ fulfills that $\mathbf{K}'=\Theta\Theta^T$ is a rank $r$ matrix and $\mathbf{K}'$ and $\mathbf{K}$ share the same largest $r$ eigenvalues and the corresponding eigenvectors.

-Finally, we present our result for non-linear generators and first-order Wasserstein distance ($q=1$).
-We have \begin{corollary} Following the settings in Theorem \ref{prop:theta's}, the minimizer $(\theta^*_1, \theta^*_2)$ of the population WGAN \eqref{eq_transportGANE} with $q=1,d=1$ meet the following necessary conditions
+Finally, we present our results for non-linear generators and first-order Wasserstein distance ($q=1$).
+We have \begin{corollary} Following the settings in Proposition \ref{prop:theta's}, the minimizer $(\theta^*_1, \theta^*_2)$ of the population WGAN \eqref{eq_transportGANE} with $q=1,d=1$ meet the following necessary conditions

 when $\theta^*_2>0$, where $\text{sign}(x)=1,0,-1$ for $x>0$, $x=0$, $x<0$, respectively. \end{corollary} The proof is omitted.
 Note that when $X \sim \mathcal{N}(\mu, \sigma^2)$ then $F_\mu(X)=\Phi((X-\mu)/\sigma)$, It can be checked that for the linear case as Corollary \ref{prop:theta's Linear}, the optimal $(\theta^*_1,\theta^*_2)=(\mu, \sigma)$ for $q=2$ also meets \eqref{eq_W1condition} and is at least a local optimum for $q=1$.